hunterlum/regression/README.md

 # regression

-note: There a system must have screen to run the server
+This repo contains a server that can be used to download cryptocurrency prices.
+To run it, the first makefile command starts a screen session to run the cryptoServer.py script located in bin/ .
+Use
 <code>sudo apt install screen</code>
-use make to start server
-use the 'screen -ls' command to view the data collecting server.
+to install screenin Ubuntu.
+<code>screen -ls</code>
+can be used to interact with the screen session once it has be instatiated.